CSU-TAPS (Testing Ag Performance Solutions)

 3. To support producers in testing and trusting a wide range of smart, conservation oriented ag management technologies and strategies

 Q: What’s TAPS’s origin story?
-TAPS was developed by a phenomenal Univ. of Nebraska team supported by producers, water managers, and others.
-The first TAPS competition was held in 2017 in North Platte, NE.
+TAPS was developed by a phenomenal University of Nebraska team supported by producers, water managers, and others.
+The first TAPS competition was held in 2017 in North Platte, Nebraska.

 Q: Are there other TAPS programs?
 Yes!
 CSU-TAPS is the newest installment of a growing network of active TAPS programs involving different crops (corn, sorghum, cotton, dryland wheat) in Nebraska, Kansas, Oklahoma, Florida, Alabama, and Maryland.

 Q: Why doesn’t TAPS take place on my farm?
-TAPS “levels the playing field” with competitors’ decisions applied to multiple, randomized plots within the same field.
-These plots are managed by university staff, who gather and share field data with all competing teams (soil nutrient status, weather, remote and direct sensing of soil moisture and crop vigor, etc.).
+TAPS levels the playing field with competitors’ decisions applied to multiple, randomized plots within the same field.
+These plots are managed by university staff, who gather and share field data with all competing teams (soil nutrient status, weather, remote and direct sensing of soil moisture and crop vigor, plot photos, etc.).

 This format facilitates comparison of and investigation into which team’s sets of decisions turn out to be more productive, profitable, and/or input-use efficient, comparison that isn’t possible with on-farm programs and competition, given the variation in soils, weather and other factors from farm to farm.